artsy/README/playbooks/engineer-workflow.md

 At Artsy, **PRs are the most frequent form of collaboration**.

-Once again, the title should concisely explain the change or addition.
+The title should concisely explain the change or addition.
+When PRs contain a single commit, it's appropriate for the title to follow the same _conventional_ format as commits.
+When PRs contain multiple commits (e.g., a `fix` followed by `refactor`), use your judgment to best describe the overall change.

 The description should clearly state:

 - the original problem or rationale,
 - the solution eventually agreed upon,